Average read time: 15 minutes

 Dealing with grievances

 We want to be the first to know and act when issues like deforestation are identified within our supply chain.
-We have now expanded our palm oil grievance procedure to include all our forest commodities.
-If you have a palm oil grievance, you can email us at email@example.com (Opens in a new window).
+If you have a palm oil grievance, you can email us at email@example.com.

 We monitor our supply chain via a regular Deforestation and Burnt Area Monitoring Report through our partnership with Aidenvironment and we have made a recent investment to support the earlier detection of deforestation using radar detection, which will be made publicly available through WRI’s Global Forest Watch platform.